Skip to content

 Book 14 to 18 months ahead for May to October

 Peak season on the French Riviera runs May through October, and exclusive-use estates with no curfew or favourable curfew terms fill quickly.
-Several venues in this collection require full buyout of accommodation.
+Many Riviera estates require a full buyout of the accommodation.
 September weekends at vineyard estates (harvest aesthetic) and June Saturdays on the Cap-Ferrat peninsula book first.
 Confirm availability early to secure your preferred weekend.

 Ask about the catering model at first enquiry